CKs-Technology-News/PrivacyTools/README.md

 - There is no case in which jurisdiction makes a difference.
 If Swiss, that have the strongest privacy laws in the world have evidence enough that you are a indeed a criminal they still can order a Swiss ISP to hand over data, there are dozens of such cases across every country, no matter if Five eyes or not.
 She [here](https://ipkitten.blogspot.com/2018/04/swedish-patents-and-market-court-of.html), [here](https://torrentfreak.com/isp-ordered-to-hand-over-pirates-details-after-cracked-software-phoned-home-200629/) or read the [book](https://books.google.de/books?id=KNUy5a3ssykC&pg=PA45&lpg=PA45&dq=swiss+isp+ordered+to+hand+over+data&ots=4G6pSB40vm&sig=ACfU3U1blBLXNWcizc3exBqSQbl4NuYfEA&hl=en).
 - Jurisdiction can makes things harder but [not impossible](https://en.wikipedia.org/wiki/UKUSA_Agreement#Controversy) in case we are referring to - hand over data - to X. There is no evidence that none members cannot simply request data too.
 Leaks only showed included members but never ever mentioned what if someone outside those countries try to request data, it is called [special relationship](https://en.wikipedia.org/wiki/Special_Relationship).
 - [Collective intelligence](https://en.wikipedia.org/wiki/Collective_intelligence) is not bound to individual partners or countries.
 - Jurisdiction only matters in case there are sufficient information, leaks, metadata available against you or someone else to build a case.
 The location does not matter if data are sufficient encrypted.
 The assumption to lower the risk by choosing a country outside the [UKUSA Agreement](https://en.wikipedia.org/wiki/UKUSA_Agreement#:~:text=The%20%22Fourteen%20Eyes%22%2C%20consisting,signals%20intelligence%20among%20its%20members) is not proven to make anything more secure, because - depending on the HOPS - the traffic still goes over at least one or more Internet [nodes](https://en.wikipedia.org/wiki/Node_(networking)) from one of those countries anyway which then can [collect the traffic and decrypt it later](https://attack.mitre.org/techniques/T1020/001/).
-Once you gathered such data you can build surveillance strategies, the jurisdiction here simply can be bypassed, illegal obtained or not because they - govt, isp - etc. already got plausible cause to wiretap you.
+Once you gathered such data you can build surveillance strategies, the jurisdiction here simply can be bypassed, illegal obtained or not because they - govt, ISP - etc. already got plausible cause to wiretap you.
 Which happened a lot already in lots of FBI cases.
 PTIO fails to provide any evidence for their claim how jurisdiction loopholes would change something in your favors.
 - None of the PTIO maintainers are experts in internet law, cryptography, security nor are they involved into such cases before or after the Snowden leaks.
 They basically claim a lot without showing actual evidence.
 They wrongly interpret pictures from leaks, how they see it, and not based on what is really happening in the real world.
 This is why no one can take this organization serious.
 It is a collective of red-pilled people and that is all, in the real world we provide evidence, ask lawyers and check actual laws, doing the needed research and just claiming X without evidence is unprofessional.
 - Countries like USA or powerful organisations like NSA do not gave any shit about legal or illegal, so what you think other countries will do, well similar things, it depends who is in charge and who gives the money for such surveillance programs, some countries have simply less budget for surveillance.
 But that does not mean there is none.
 - [Redirecting internet traffic](https://www.securityweek.com/russian-telco-hijacked-internet-traffic-major-networks-accident-or-malicious-action#:~:text=Home%20%E2%80%BA%20Network%20Security-,Russian%20Telco%20Hijacked%20Internet%20Traffic,Networks%20%2D%20Accident%20or%20Malicious%20Action%3F&text=A%20huge%20BGP%20hijack%20by,Russian%20servers%20on%20April%201) is possible and it happened multiple times, this includes every traffic.